 Large University cash advances will rarely be needed, because UR-AMEX Corporate Cardholders can charge to their AMEX card expenses for all airline tickets, auto rental, lodging at hotels and most restaurant meals.
 If needed, cash advances of up to $50 for the first day of a trip and $25 for each added day, up to $200 for a seven-day trip, can be obtained from the University and charged to the traveler's UR-AMEX Corporate Card.

 For trips involving large expenses for which the AMEX Corporate Card cannot be used, and some trips abroad where the $50/25 per day cash advance can be shown to be insufficient, the University will issue larger advances.
-Approval for larger advances can be obtained by contacting the University's Associate Controller at extension 5-3476 or email email@example.com.
+Approval for larger advances can be obtained by contacting the Accounts Payable Manager at firstname.lastname@example.org with an itemization of how the cash will be used.

 To obtain an advance, the traveler completes an AMEX charge slip to show the desired cash advance and the dates and reason for the trip.
 The traveler's original signature is required on the AMEX charge slip.
 The charge slip must also be signed by the traveler's supervisor or other individual authorized to charge the account.